 The Lower Bight is a great spot for snorkeling and diving.
-The private Moonhole sand beach is only steps away.
+The private Moonhole sand beach is only steps below.
 There's always a breeze on the upper deck as well as in the main room and bedrooms.

 The main living room contains a bar, indoor dining area, large windows, a writing desk, and comfortable seating areas.

 An outdoor dining table overlooks the coral reefs in the turquoise water below.
 A built-in barbecue grill sits under a covered deck.

 Each of the three bedrooms has a separate bathroom.
 The upstairs master bedroom has a king bed and the adjacent bedroom has a queen bed.
 The newly-renovated third bedroom downstairs has a king bed.
 This house can accommodate six guests..

 The fully-equipped kitchen contains a stove, oven, an electric blender and an electric refrigerator/freezer.